muralitheda/apache-spark/spark-internal-dynamics-walkthrough.md

 ---

 ### Q5.
-I would like to read the csv file from HDFS location, reomove duplicates and write into Hive table using Spark program.
-What happens internally?
+I would like to read the csv file from a HDFS location, then remove duplicates and write into Hive table using Spark program.
+What happens internally if we submit this spark job?

  ⚡ Spark Internals — Cluster Mode with Catalyst & Tungsten